bhavya104/Main-Project-Cog/README.md

-# Main-Project
+# Main Project

-Problem Statement : Cognizant Stock Price and Apps & Tools(Window View)
+## Problem Statement : Cognizant World clock

 1. login to the BeCognizant Portal.
 2. get the logged user info in the BeCognizant portal.